lucascsmenezes/linkedin-skill-assessments-quizzes/java/java-quiz.md

 ## Java

+## On the present date of 11/03/2022 the answers are not correct, I cannot say which ones because linkedin does not show which ones are correct.

 #### Q1.
 Given the string "strawberries" saved in a variable called fruit, what would `fruit.substring(2, 5)` return?

 - [ ] rawb